antmicro/dc-scm-breakout-board/README.md

 This project contains open hardware design files for a breakout board exposing IO interfaces offered by Data Center Secure Control Modules (DC-SCM).
 This board aids software development and allows for initial testing of the DC-SCM before installing it in a server.
-This board is compatible with Antmicro's `Experimental DC-SCM card <https://github.com/antmicro/artix-dc-scm>`_ based on Xilinx Artix-7 FPGA.
+This board is compatible with Antmicro's experimental DC-SCM cards:

+*  AMD-Xilinx Artix-7 FPGA based [Artix DC-SCM](https://github.com/antmicro/artix-dc-scm)
+*  Lattice ECP-5 FPGA based [ECP5 DC-SCM](https://github.com/antmicro/ecp5-dc-scm)

 ## Project structure